tayyabsayyad/quickdevops/README.md

 9. Where Do I Go from Here?

-Jenkins Quick Start
+## Jenkins Quick Start

-- Installation and Configuration
+1. Installation and Configuration
-- Our First Jenkins Build
+2. Our First Jenkins Build
-- Plugin Management and Builds
+3. Plugin Management and Builds
-- Creating Scheduled Builds
+4. Creating Scheduled Builds
-- Setting Up a Build Slave
+5. Setting Up a Build Slave
-- Launching Jobs on the Slave Node
+6. Launching Jobs on the Slave Node
-- Where Do I Go from Here?
+7. Where Do I Go from Here?

+## Ansible Quick Start

+1. Installation and Configuration
+2. Ansible Documentation
+3. Running Ansible Commands
+4. Playbook Structure with YAML
+5. Gathering Facts
+6. Variable Substitution
+7. Debug Statement
+8. Notifications and Handlers